attdevsupport/API-Platform/Speech/Ruby/app1/README.txt

      - Also make sure you have rest-client and json gems installed.

-   	To install these gems open up a terminal window and invoke:
+   	To install these gems open up a command-line interface window and invoke:

      - gem install sinatra eventmachine sinatra-contrib rest-client json

 	If you are experiencing any additional difficulties installing gems, particularly sinatra-contrib, it may prove useful to install the ruby gem thin.
-This can be installed in the terminal by invoking:
+This can be installed in the command-line interface window by invoking:

 	 - gem install thin